AbhijithGanesh/Microservices-deployment-example/README.md

 The [`./scripts`](./scripts) directory contains all the necessary scripts for automating various tasks within the project, including building Docker images, deployments, and maintenance operations.

-### Helm Charts - `.helm-xnl`
+### Helm Charts

-The [`.helm-xnl`](./.helm-xnl) folder contains all the necessary Kubernetes manifests, organized as Helm charts, to deploy and manage the microservices application.
+The [`helm`](./helm) folder contains all the necessary Kubernetes manifests, organized as Helm charts, to deploy and manage the microservices application.
 _For detailed configuration and values, refer to the [Nested README](./.helm-xnl/README.md)._

 ### Supporting Components